Froebel, Montessori and Steiner: Champions of Children

 Educators with a common purpose

 What did these educators have in common?
-They believed that children deserved to be children.
-They believed that children should have fun learning.
+They believed that children deserved to be children and should have fun learning.
 The Froebel gifts are all about childish fun and play.
-At the root of these wholesome activities is a basic child-rearing concept: encourage a child's creativity, stimulate his imagination and allow him to explore.
+At the root of these wholesome activities is a basic child-rearing concept: encourage a child's creativity, stimulate his imagination, and allow him to explore.

-Long before Fisher-Price toys appeared on the market, Maria Montessori used natural wooden toys to teach shapes and geometric concepts.
-Steiner kept academics out of the early childhood education experience preferring instead to have children engage in activities appropriate to their tender years.
+Before Fisher-Price toys appeared on the market, Maria Montessori used natural wooden toys to teach shapes and geometric concepts.
+Steiner kept academics out of the early childhood education experience, preferring to have children engage in activities appropriate to their tender years.
 Eurythmy allowed children to express themselves through dance and the performing arts.

-In a time and society where many parents fret about the kind of start their children are receiving as they begin school, it is important to realize that basics are important.
-Let your child progress at his own pace within the warm, cheerful environment of a well-run primary school.
-Whether the school bases its approach on the teachings of Friedrich Froebel, Dr. Maria Montessori or Rudolf Steiner doesn't matter as much as whether the school creates a safe, nurturing environment in which your child can explore the world around her and develop an awareness of how everything fits together.
+In a time and society where many parents fret about the start their children receive as they begin school, it is important to realize that basics are important.
+Let your child progress at his own pace within a well-run primary school's warm, cheerful environment.
+Whether the school bases its approach on the teachings of Friedrich Froebel, Dr. Maria Montessori, or Rudolf Steiner doesn't matter as much as whether the school creates a safe, nurturing environment in which your child can explore the world around her and develop an awareness of how everything fits together.
 The hallmark of these three educators was their unanimous belief in allowing children to discover for themselves under the guidance of a caring teacher.

 Prekindergarten and kindergarten build on those first years spent under your watchful, loving eye at home.
-They add socialization and all the enrichment interaction which other children offer in a school setting.
+They add socialization and enrichment to other children's interactions in a school setting.
 Just don't forget to do what Dr. Montessori did, namely, follow the child.
 The most important thing to watch for in any primary school is whether or not your child is happy.
-Sadly, early education has a few teachers whose rigidity and inflexibility can create an unhappy child very quickly.
+Sadly, early education has a few teachers whose rigidity and inflexibility can quickly create an unhappy child.
 You know your child.
 You know when she is happy.
 The right teacher and the right school will make for a happy child.

 Questions?
 Contact us on Facebook. @privateschoolreview